Security and Safety Features

 - External Windows Limit : Set an upper limit to the number of concurrent external connections

 - Window Subsegment Limit : Limit the amount of windows a client is allowed to spawn

 It is also possible to force-disable handle passing (GPU resource starvation) through the target/video/advanced/toggle handle passing.

 Arcan already favors platform- delivered events over external clients when multiplexing on a half-saturated event queue, and each individual client has a short event-queue to prevent starvation and priority-inversion.

 The control, status and output IPC pipes are only protected by their default unix permissions.
-There is no authentication step and preventing access to the appl_path is the responsibility of the user when setting up arcan namespacing.
-To disable these features, simply set their respective names to :disabled, or enable whitelisting (global/config/) and only permit certain menu paths from being activated via external IPC.
+There is no authentication step and preventing access to the appl_temp_path is the responsibility of the user when setting up arcan namespacing.
+To disable these features, simply set their respective names to :disabled, or enable whitelisting (global/settings/) and only permit certain menu paths from being activated via external IPC.